-NMHC/NAA Viewpoint Congress should pass a technical correction or Treasury should issue regulations clarifying that all multifamily buildings may be depreciated over 30 years for firms electing out of limits on interest deductibility.
+NMHC/NAA Viewpoint Congress should pass legislation or Treasury should revisit Rev. Proc.
+2019-08 and clarify through the regulatory process that all multifamily buildings may be depreciated over 30 years for firms electing out of limits on interest deductibility.

-Under the Tax Cuts and Jobs Act, multifamily real estate firms may elect out of limitations on interest deductibility so long as they agree to depreciate new property under the Alternative Depreciation System (ADS).
-Firms able to abide by limits on interest deductibility will continue to depreciate multifamily property over 27.5 years.
+The Tax Cuts and Jobs Act limits the ability of taxpayers to deduct business interest.
+Small businesses (i.e., businesses with average annual gross receipts of $25 million or less in the previous three years), including multifamily small businesses, may qualify for an exemption from this limitation.
+Multifamily real estate firms may also elect out of limitations on interest deductibility, so long as they agree to depreciate real property under longer periods provided for under the Alternative Depreciation System (ADS).
+However, proposed Treasury regulations limit this election to multifamily firms that do not qualify for the small business exemption.
+Firms able to abide by limits on interest deductibility or that qualify for the small business exemption will continue to depreciate multifamily property over 27.5 years.

-To correct this error, Congress should pass legislation or Treasury should issue guidance clarifying that multifamily properties in existence prior to 2018 may be depreciated over 30 years.
+To correct this error, Congress should pass legislation or Treasury should revisit Rev. Proc.
+2019-08 and clarify that multifamily properties in existence prior to 2018 may be depreciated over 30 years.

 Requiring 40-year depreciation of existing property would unnecessarily disrupt cash flows and increase the tax liability of multifamily firms, reducing their ability to invest in their assets or develop new properties.